fabioscagliola/my-websites-dock/README.md

 ## Playbook details

-The playbook performs the tasks below to build the websites on the local host in a folder structured as follows.
+The playbook performs the tasks described below in order to **build the websites on the local host** in the following folder structure.

 ```
 websites